 - If you’re enrolled in an HMO, you’ll need a referral from your primary care physician to visit a specialist and there is a separate copay for that appointment.

 - If you’re enrolled in an HMO, be sure that any specialist you see refers you to an in-network lab or testing facility.

-- If you’re enrolled in a Special Needs Plan (SNP) most of your out-of-pocket costs are typically covered by Medicare and Medicaid.
+- If you’re enrolled in a Special Needs Plan (SNP) designed for individuals enrolled in both Medicare and Medicaid, most of your costs are typically covered by Medicare and Medicaid.

 There are lots of considerations when choosing a Medicare plan, which is why it’s important to look at the 4 Cs when making a decision.
 Don’t hesitate to speak with a Medicare expert about your options.